averykhoo/graph-reachability-zanzibar-index/README.md

     * might be possible to pre-compile match and rewrite rules into a flat list with multiple rewrites for efficiency
     * and compile the match rules into something like a trie for efficiency

+# TODO

+* re-introduce invariant checks for the index v3, and think of more checks
+* re-introduce randomized testing for v3
+* support tracking user-triples and rule-triples in the index
+* parse the fga schema (json) into filters and rewrite rules
+* store the filters and rewrite rules in the database
+* support namespacing within the database
+    * or just use a new database each time? probably better for it to be in the database though
+* figure out how to implement boolean operations with post-processing
+* output the new edges and newly removed edges for external indexing